coinight/yosys4gal_win/README.md

 ```
 Where `<CHIP>` is either `gal16v8` or `gal22v10`.
 The generate JEDEC file will
 be generated in the current directory as `output.jed`.
 Note this program _must_
-be run in the same directory as the `shrink_sop.tcl` script
+be run in the same directory as the `shrink_sop.tcl` script.

 This JEDEC file can be optionally be verified programmatically using the
 scripts and Verilog models found the `models/` directory.